+1 BUILDING PLACEMENT:

+Setbacks:

+" Front Yard Setback zone " Rear Yard Setback " Side Street Setback Zone (corner) " 30 feet " 20 feet " 15 feet

+" Encroachment Zone:

+" Side Street (corner or open lands) " 7 fe " 15 feet " 7 feet " 10 feet

-Garage Placement:
+" Garage Placement:

 Garages must be located to the rear of buildings, and a minimum of 10' behind the front facing façade.

 Miscellaneous:

-- " Street façade elevation must utilize a minimum of a 5' offset (building projection or jog) for every 60' feet of horizontal plane. - Building placement Guidelines for the Agricultural/Community Building are general in nature.
+" Street façade elevation must utilize a minimum of a 5' offset (building projection or jog) for every 60' feet of horizontal plane. " Building placement for the Agricultural/Community Building is general in nature.
 Building locations are to respond to the specific setting, use and dimensions of the particular Lot size.